 The outstanding collection of classic modern art has works by Max Beckmann and Edvard Munch.
 Also hanging in the gallery are works by the "Blauer Reiter" and the "Brücke" groups considered during the Nazi period to be "degenerate"; some works from this time have vanished.
 Further highlights are Dutch paintings from the 17th century, with works by Rembrandt and Ruisdael, paintings of the German Romantic period with a comprehensive group of works by Caspar David Friedrich and Philipp Otto Runge, and important works by Adolph Menzel and Max Liebermann.

 Since that time, the Kunsthalle Hamburg has endeavoured constantly to expand this collection.
 Also to be found in the Kunsthalle Hamburg are a media collection, a collection of copper engravings and the "Galerie der Gegenwart" which exhibits art from 1960 to the present.
 In addition to the collection, Hamburger Kunsthalle receives international attention with its prestigious special exhibitions which attract thousands of Hamburg visitors each year.

 The Hamburger Kunsthalle is actively committed to a sustainable cultural experience.
 On the one hand, it supports the project Hamburger Kulturschlüssel and the association KulturLeben Hamburg by donating admission tickets and thus promoting social participation.
 Because culture should be accessible for everyone - for people with disabilities, for people with a low income, for people of all ages.
 In addition, the gift shop focuses on regional production.
 Many gifts and souvenirs are primarily produced in cooperation with sheltered workshops in order to establish inclusion on the one hand and to keep transport routes as low-emission as possible on the other.

 Hamburg CARD Discount

-*Special prices apply to special exhibitions
+Special prices apply for special exhibitions.